edoput/memrise-uploader/README.md

 Memrise-Uploader
 ================

-A sleek Firefox add-on to permit multiple audio upload on Memrise.
+A sleek Firefox add-on to allow multiple audio upload on Memrise.

 How to build without NodeJs